-Item Threshold (Minimum) Requirements Target (Desired) Requirements Threshold Self- Assessment Target Self- Assessment Self-Assessment Explanation/ Justification Recommended Requirement Modification ('one off' basis) to establish ongoing access to the data. metadata is generated).
-Note: See Item 1.1 for complete Landsat instrument DOI listings. system redesigns, cloud service provider migrations, etc. 1.17 Overall Data Quality Not applicable.
-Machine-readable metrics describing the overall quality of the data are included in the metadata, at minimum the cloud cover extent, i.e.: - Proportion of observations over land (c.f. ocean) affected by non-target phenomena, e.g., cloud and cloud shadows Yes Yes The information on the composite image quality of the sensor, percentage of scene cloud cover, land could cover, etc. are provided, which are machine readable through XML parsing.
-Example: <cloud_cover>13.8 2</cloud_cover> 13.8 2 <cloud_cover>LAN D>13.82VER_LAND> <image_quality_oli >9S>9S>9</image_quality_oli </cloud_cover> ltem Threshold (Minimum) Requirements Target (Desired) Requirements Threshold Self- Assessment Target Self- Assessment Self-Assessment Explanation/ Justification Recommended Requirement Modification 2.1 Metadata Machine Readability Metadata is provided in a structure that enables a computer algorithm to be used to consistently and automatically identify and extract each component part for further use.
-As threshold, but metadata is formatted in accordance with ISO 19115-2.
-Yes Not assessable Metadata is machine readable through the per-pixel QA bands associated with the data.
-ISO 19115-2 standard does not apply to per- pixel metadata.
-The Target Requirement should be re- evaluated.
+Item Threshold (Minimum) Requirements Target (Desired) Requirements Threshold Self- Assessment Target Self- Assessment Self-Assessment Explanation/ Justification Recommended Requirement Modification metadata, at minimum the cloud cover extent, i.e.: • Proportion of observations over land (c.f. ocean) affected by non-target phenomena, e.g., cloud and cloud shadows percentage of scene cloud cover, land could cover, etc. are provided, which are machine readable through XML parsing.
+Example: <cloud_cover>13.8 2</cloud_cover> <cloud_cover> <cloud_cover_lan D>13.82VER_LAND> <image_quality_oli >9OLI></image_quality_oli </cloud_cover_lan </cloud_cover> ltem Threshold (Minimum) Requirements Target (Desired) Requirements Threshold Self- Assessment Target Self- Assessment Self-Assessment Explanation/ Justification Recommended Requirement Modification 2.1 Metadata Machine Readability Metadata is provided in a structure that enables a computer algorithm to be used to consistently and automatically identify and extract each component part for further use.
+As threshold.
+Yes Yes Metadata is machine readable through the per-pixel QA bands associated with the data.
 2.2 No Data Pixels that do not correspond to an observation ('empty pixels') are flagged.
 As threshold.
 Yes Yes NoData pixels have a value of 1 in the QA_PIXEL band.
 2.3 Incomplete Testing The metadata identifies pixels for which the per-pixel tests (below) have not all been successfully completed.
 Note 1: This may be the result of missing ancillary data for a subset of the pixels.
 The metadata identifies which tests have, and have not, been successfully completed for each pixel.
 Yes Yes Not applicable to Landsat data products.
 Algorithm will always provide a value.
 In addition, cloud, cloud shadow, snow/ice and cirrus confidence information are provided.
 2.4 Saturation Metadata indicates where one or more spectral bands are saturated.
 Metadata indicates which pixels are saturated for each spectral band.
 Yes Yes QA_RADSAT band provide per pixel information about saturation of each band.